rails-girls-summer-of-code/summer-of-code/guide/coaching.md

 ---
 <h1>Becoming a Coach</h1>

+**All teams for RGSoC 2017 have already been formed!
+If you're interested in participating in RGSoC as a team coach, check back end of 2017.**

 <p>You heard about Rails Girls Summer of Code and want to be a coach for a team?
 Here you’ll find all you need to know about what coaching actually means.</p>

 <ul>